Direct to consumer (DTC): Why it’s the better retail business model

 With the definition out of the way, let's talk about why companies find the switch worthwhile.
 There's the obvious benefit of cutting out the middleman, but there are a number of other advantages that come from the DTC model as well.

-Shortened supply chain — With no retailer between you and your customers, the supply chain is at least one link shorter.
+With no retailer between you and your customers, the supply chain is at least one link shorter.
+This allows companies to have more control over the entire customer journey, from customer acquisition to building lasting relationships with loyal customers.

-Reduced time-to-market — The shortened supply chain, combined with the freedom to act independently of the whims of retailers, allows you to bring your products to market even faster.
+The shortened supply chain, combined with the freedom to act independently of the whims of retailers, allows you to bring your products to market even faster.
+Companies are also able to develop direct feedback loops with customers and get a better pulse on market trends.

-Digital-centric — Because DTC brands rely heavily on internet traffic to make their sales, their marketing effort tends to be very heavily focused on digital spaces.
-Digital advertising is highly targeted and provides a great ROI.
+Because DTC brands rely heavily on internet traffic to make their sales, they often leverage digital marketing strategies such as influencer marketing through social media.
+Digital advertising is highly targeted towards the end customer, provides a great ROI, and increases profitability.

 History of the direct to consumer business model